probcomp/bdbcontrib/examples/satellites/README.md

 Which variables predict `Anticipated_Lifetime` --- which are the main predictors?

-    bayeslite> ESTIMATE COLUMNS DEPENDENCE PROBABILITY WITH anticipated_lifetime AS ...>         "Probability of Dependence with Lifetime"
+    venture[bql]> ESTIMATE COLUMNS DEPENDENCE PROBABILITY WITH anticipated_lifetime AS ...>         "Probability of Dependence with Lifetime"
           ...>     FROM satellites_cc
           ...>     ORDER BY "Probability of Dependence with Lifetime" DESC LIMIT 10;